TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 e) Outgoing Privileged Mail

-Outgoing letters from detainees to persons or organizations listed below which are clearly marked as "privileged" are considered privileged and may be sealed by the detainee prior to submission for mailing.
-Such letters shall not be opened by the jail staff before mailing and shall be dispatched promptly.
+Outgoing letters from detainees to persons or organizations listed in this subsection (e) and that are clearly marked as "privileged" shall be considered privileged mail and may be sealed by the detainee prior to submission for mailing.
+Those letters shall not be opened by the jail staff before mailing and shall be dispatched promptly.

 1) Federal or Illinois legislators; Judges of any court or the Illinois Court of Claims or clerks of courts; the Attorney General of the United States and Illinois; the Director of the Federal Bureau of Prisons; and the Governor of the State of Illinois.

-3) Chief Executive Officers of the Federal Bureau of Investigation, the Drug Enforcement Administration, the Criminal Division of the Department of Justice, and the United States Customs Service.
+3) Chief Executive Officers of the Federal Bureau of Investigation, the Drug Enforcement Administration, the Criminal Division of the Department of Justice, and the United States Customs Service, the Secret Service, the Illinois State Police and police departments in the State of Illinois.

-6) Any organization which provides direct legal representation to detainees, but not including organizations which provide referrals to attorneys, such as bar associations.
+8) Any organization that provides direct legal representation to detainees, but not including organizations that provide referrals to attorneys, such as bar associations.

 f) Incoming Privileged Mail

-Incoming privileged mail means mail from sources identified in subsection (e) of this Section except for clerks of courts.
-Incoming privileged mail which is clearly marked as "privileged" may be opened only for the purpose of verifying the recipient and the sender and to ascertain that nothing other than privileged mail is enclosed.
+Incoming privileged mail means mail from sources identified in subsection (e) except for clerks of courts.
+Incoming privileged mail that is clearly marked as "privileged" may be opened only for the purpose of verifying the recipient and the sender and to ascertain that nothing other than privileged mail is enclosed.
 Privileged mail shall be opened in the presence of the detainee.

 No disciplinary restrictions shall be placed on a detainee's mail privileges.